UoS-COM1001/com1001-examples/times_table_with_params/controllers/README.md

 # `Controllers` directory

 This is the directory where your controller files should live.

-There is currently one file, called `main.rb` with a default route (`get /`).
-You can rename this file and change the operation of the route.
-You can also add more controller files by creating logical groupings of different routes, resulting in smaller, more maintainable code files.
-For example, different controllers for the user-facing part of your system and the administration part.
+Your application should have at least one controller file, but in order to ease maintenance of your application you may choose to have several controller files, with each having a different logical grouping of routes.

+For example, you could have different controller files for different stories or functions of your application.